Decay and recurrence of non-Gaussian correlations in a quantum many-body system

 For a homogeneous system on the other hand, the eigenenergies are equally spaced, the eigenmodes are given by sine and/or cosine functions depending on the boundary conditions.
-After an initial dephasing of the eigenmodes, we expect a rephasing at a later time with the system returning to its initial state.
+After the initial dephasing of the eigenmodes, we expect a rephasing at a later time with the system returning to its initial state.
 Indeed, we observed a recurrence of phase coherence in \rcite{Rauereaan7938} where a box-like confinement leading to a fairly homogeneous system was used.
-However, previously we only started from Gaussian initial states and did not investigate higher-order correlation functions.
 Using the same kind of confinement, but starting from a strongly non-Gaussian initial state, we now also observe a recurrence of non-Gaussian phase fluctuations as presented in \cref{fig:recurrences}.
+At the recurrence time, the dominant Gaussian fluctuations get rotated back---simultaneously for all eigenmodes---into the density fluctuation sector and the non-Gaussianity reappears.

-The experimental results presented in \cref{fig:scan5100integratedevol,fig:recurrences} are in good agreement with the predictions of our theoretical model.
-Note that the evolution times presented in \cref{fig:scan5100integratedevol} are rather short compared to the system size.
+The experimental results presented in \cref{fig:scan5100integratedevol,fig:recurrences} are in good agreement with the predictions of our theoretical model (see \hyperref[sec:methods_theory]{Methods} for details of the calculations).
+Note that the evolution times presented in \cref{fig:scan5100integratedevol} are rather short compared to the system size divided by the speed of sound ($\approx 2${\um}/ms).
 Therefore, the exact trapping geometry does not matter too much as long as we analyze the approximately homogeneous central part of the system only.
 For simplicity, we therefore perform the theory calculations presented in \cref{fig:scan5100integratedevol} for a large homogeneous system in order to avoid any boundary effects.
-Meanwhile, the calculations shown in \cref{fig:recurrences} are done for a homogeneous system of the same length as the experimental box-like confinement and Neumann boundary conditions.
+Meanwhile, the calculations shown in \cref{fig:recurrences} are done for a homogeneous system of the same length as the experimental box-like confinement and Neumann boundary conditions for the phase $\varphi$.
 This represents an ideal hard-walled box.
 Here, the boundary and finite size effects are crucial for correctly describing the recurrences.

-Our theoretical explanation is related to former theoretical work~\cite{haag1973asymptotic, CramerEisertOsborne, CramerEisert, Sotiriadis_2014, GluzaEisertFarrelly, MurthySrednicki, Monnai19, Ishii19} in the sense that it relies on the dephasing of non-interacting eigenmodes.
-However, previously, the emergence of Gaussian correlations due to spatial mixing of the initial correlation functions has been discussed.
-Such a process alone cannot explain our experimental results.
-For a correct description, our theoretical model relies on the mixing between the two quadratures (phase and density fluctuations) and the properties of the initial state.
-We believe that the observed mechanism could also be relevant for various other physical systems and experimental protocols.